 Another choice for you is to sell through a Chinese seller.
 There are a ton of small businessmen that would probably love to sell your products in their online shops.
 You will need to contact them one by one through the platform app to find compatible business partners.

-- Stand out from the competition – With so many sellers on Taobao, it’s important to make your products and brand visible to potential buyers.
+With so many sellers on Taobao, it’s essential to make your products and brand visible to potential buyers.
 Promoting your brand helps you to stand out and increase the chances of being seen by potential customers and of them to buy items from you.

-- Build trust and credibility – In order for customers to be buying from you, they need to trust your brand.
+For customers to buy from you, they need to trust your brand.
 By promoting your brand, you can build trust and credibility with potential buyers.
 This will help convert leads into sales.

 There are a lot of great Chinese social media platforms that you can use to promote your store.
 Weibo and WeChat are two of the most popular, and they offer a great contact point with your target audience and build brand awareness.

-With 10+ years of experience and a professional team of more than 70 international as well as local talents, we have been and are helping brands to achieve their goals in China.
+With 10+ years of experience and a professional team of more than 70 international as well as local talents, we have been helping brands to achieve their goals in China.

 We offer a full range of e-commerce services, including: